denten-books/plain-text/main.md

 an epistemological category.

 Someone writes down "all these cats are subsumed under the category of 'feline.'"
-At this moment, the ideal of "felines" becomes an ossified thing.
-Yet for Hegel, the true ideal must continue to exist and develop in the real world.
+At this moment, the ideal of "felines" becomes an ossified and unchanging dead thing.
+For Hegel, the true ideal must continue to exist and develop in the real world.
 It is not merely a human idea, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
 The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed categories.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being a "feline."
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
 Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.

-Hegel's "concrete universal" exists in the real world, yet also has claim on the ideal.
-It captures both *eidos* and *phantazomenōn*, both reasonably translated as "form" in English.
-The situation is made worse by the fact that the very word "form" in plain language is somewhat of a self antonym.
-Form could mean "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and in its more obsolete meaning "a formula, model, type, pattern, and example."
-I am forced to admit, at this point, that form itself, when used in this dual sense, equivocates to Hegel's concrete universal.
-But as the chapter moves towards the physical device, I need to tease the formula out of the appliance.
+Hegel's "concrete universal" has claim on the ideal.
+It also exists in the real world.
+One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---idea and appearance---both reasonably transcribed to "form" in English.
+The very word "form" in its ordinary meaning is, in that way, somewhat of a self antonym.
+Form could mean "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
+Form, in this dual sense, sounds a lot like Hegel's "concrete universal."
+In moving towards the physical device, I need to keep both of these meanings in mind.
+They will become important later, when we consider the ways in which meaning connects to structure at the level of magnetic storage medium.

 ### 3.3 Device as Gadget and Formula

+The history of literary scholarship is punctuated by moments of revolt against reading for latent content.
+A recent conversation on the merits of surface reading (as opposed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
+Two types of reading become evident in this model.
+Where the "symptomatic" literary critic reaches beyond the "ephemeral" external to uncover internal and eternal metaphysical truth within, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding;
+what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth [@best_surface_2009, 9]."

+describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
+In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+Best and Marcus further identify several types of surface reading: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."
-The history of literary scholarship is punctuated by moments of revolt against reading for latent content, in .
-In the late 1960s, Susan Sontag wrote about "the need for more attention to form in art."
+In the late 1960s, Susan Sontag wrote about
+"the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position